 Pet Hedgehogs and Hibernation

 Central-African hedgehogs are from warm climates and cannot be cold.
-If the temperature drops below sixty degrees Fahrenheit then a hedgehog may begin to show some symptoms of hypothermia.
+If the temperature drops below seventy two degrees Fahrenheit then a hedgehog may begin to show some symptoms of hypothermia.
 Some symptoms are becoming lethargic and cool to the touch.
 If not corrected, this can be fatal.
 If you notice that your hedgehog has become cool to the touch and seems to be having difficulties moving and/or has not been eating, then immediately get them warmer and contact your vet.
 Some breeders refer to this as ‘attempted hibernation’: while some hedgehog species do hibernate, Atelerix albiventris does not.
 Regardless of what you might read online, this is not ‘vestigial’ or ‘attempted’ hibernation, they are just tropical animals getting too cold.

 Illnesses to be Aware of